tekumara/notes/sed.md

 ## Sed on Mac OS X

-On Mac OS X sed doesn't support so-called enhanced patterns such as \s, \b, \d.
+On Mac OS X sed doesn't support so-called enhanced patterns such as `\s`, `\b`, `\d`.
 Prefer perl instead. [ref](http://stackoverflow.com/questions/12178924/os-x-sed-e-doesnt-accept-extended-regular-expressions)

+See `man re_format` for a list of enhanced patterns, which are not supported.

 ### Trouble shooting